 - First, make the streusel.
 In a large bowl, whisk together the flour, granulated sugar, brown sugar, and salt.
 Add the melted butter and use a rubber spatula to stir until a crumbly mixture forms with some large pieces still intact.
 Do not overmix.
 Place the bowl in the refrigerator, uncovered, while you make the cake batter.

-- Next, make the blueberry cake.
+- Next, prep the oven and pan.
 Position a rack in the center of the oven and preheat the oven to 350°F. Lightly spray a 10-inch cast-iron skillet with cooking spray.

-- In a medium bowl, whisk together the flour, cinnamon, baking powder, and salt.
+- Prep the ingredients for the blueberry cake.
+In a medium bowl, whisk together the flour, cinnamon, baking powder, and salt.
 In a small liquid measuring cup, whisk together the buttermilk and the vanilla.

-- Pour the batter into the prepared pan.
+- Assemble the cake.
+Pour the batter into the prepared pan.
 Sprinkle the top with the streusel, completely covering the batter.

 - Bake the cake.
 Bake for 60 to 65 minutes, or a skewer inserted into the cake comes out with a few crumbs attached.
 Cool completely in the pan on a wire rack before glazing.